 - You can use virtual port numbers for well-known services when running multiple server processes on a single machine.
 For example, if you have two FTP servers on the same machine, you can run one server on port 21 and the other on port 2121.
-Only those who know the virtual port number in advance and append it to the IP address in the packet header can gain access to the second FTP server. - You can map predefined services and user-defined services. - A single VIP can distinguish custom services with the same source and destination port numbers but different transports.

-- Custom services can use any destination port number or number range from 1 to 65,535, not just from 1024 to 65,535. - A single VIP can support custom services with multiple port entries by creating multiple service entries under that VIP-one service entry in the VIP for each port entry in the service.
+Only those who know the virtual port number in advance and append it to the IP address in the packet header can gain access to the second FTP server. - You can map predefined services and user-defined services.
+A single VIP can distinguish between custom services that have the same source and destination port numbers but different transports. - You can configure VIPs and MIPs in any combination on a Layer 3 interface: VIPs and MIPs can use the same interface IP or the same IP on the same interface.
+If a conflict occurs, traffic bound to the device always is given priority over VIPs and MIPs. - Custom services can use any destination port number or number range from 1 to 65,535, not just from 1024 to 65,535. - A single VIP can support custom services with multiple port entries by creating multiple service entries under that VIP-one service entry in the VIP for each port entry in the service.
 By default, you can use single-port services in a VIP.
 To be able to use multiple-port services in a VIP, you must first issue the CLI command set vip multi-port, and then reset the security device.
 (See "Example: VIP with Custom and Multiple-Port Services" on page 85.) - The host to which the security device maps VIP traffic must be reachable from the trust-vr.
-If the host is in a routing domain other than that of the trust-vr, you must define a route to reach it.

-VIP and the Global Zone

-Setting a VIP for an interface in the Untrust zone generates an entry in the Global zone address book.
+If the host is in a routing domain other than that of the trust-vr, you must define a route to reach it. - The IP address for the VIP can be in the same subnet as an interface or can have the same address as that interface VIP and the Global Zone Setting a VIP for an interface in the Layer 3 zone generates an entry in the Global zone address book.
 The Global zone address book keeps all the VIPs of all interfaces, regardless of the zone to which the interface belongs.
 You can use these VIP addresses as the destination address in policies between any two zones, and as the destination address in Global policies.
 Example: Configuring Virtual IP Servers